sstelfox/stelfox.net/content/notes/linux/libvirtd.md

 traffic goes through the forwarding chain of iptables.
 While I really strongly advocate against any default allow policies on anything, this is one place where I personally am willing to make an exception.
-To allow guests to talk to the network make the following change to the default [IPTables][1] rules:
+To allow guests to talk to the network make the following change to the default IPTables rules:

 ```
 :FORWARD DROP [0:0]